Div99/IQ-Learn/iq_learn/README.md

 - To visualize our recovered state-only rewards on a toy Point Maze environment:
     `python -m vis.maze_vis env=pointmaze_right eval.policy=pointmaze agent.init_temp=1 agent=sac double_q_critic._target_=agent.sac_models.DoubleQCritic`. <br>
     Reward visualizations are saved in `vis/outputs` directory

+## Contributions

+Contributions are very welcome.
+If you know how to make this code better, please open an issue.
+If you want to submit a pull request, please open an issue first.

 ## License